watsang/masterthesis-2014-2015/Labwork/README.md

 ### The statistical analysis

-The statisitcal analysis of the data can be found in [Statistical analysis](./Statistical analysis)
+The statistical analysis of the data can be found in [Statistical analysis](./Statistical analysis)

 ### Trivia
 * The preliminary results for one pathogen was presented in a [presentation](./presentation).